Butterworth filter for vector/scalar fields

 the vector/scalar fields F, with a cutoff size FSIZE (in grid units)

 and order ORDER.
-A Butterworth filter is a low-pass or high-pass filter
+A Butterworth filter is a low-pass (for ORDER>0) or

 T(k) = 1/(1+(k/kc)^(ORDER/2)),

-wave number of the filter, such that kc = N/FSIZE, with N the size the
+wave number of the filter, such that kc = L/FSIZE, with L the size the

 fields.
 If ORDER>0, the filter is low-pass (i.e., it filters out the